GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 In this section, you work with two images:

 - The `frontend` image provides the web-based user interface.
-- The `apiserver` image provides an Open API-based interface that is used by the frontend and when interacting with Dependency-Track from other systems (such as submitting a BOM).
+- The `apiserver` image provides an OpenAPI-based interface that is used by the frontend and when interacting with Dependency-Track from other systems (such as submitting a BOM).

 In this tutorial, you use the [Artifact Registry](https://cloud.google.com/artifact-registry) service to store container images,